claisum/Claisum.py/README.md

 # Claisum ⚡

-**Discord customization tool — themes & plugins, built right into Discord.**
+**Discord customization tool—themes & plugins, built right into Discord.**

 Claisum injects a floating **⚡ button** into Discord.
 Click it (or press **Ctrl+Shift+C**) to open the Claisum panel with Themes and Plugins tabs.